2018 Young Leaders Program

 Exceptional consideration may be given to applications from past recipients in order to maintain the continuity of the evolving YLP cadre.

-The award is a competitive grant and may cover all program-related expenses, including visa application, travel, local transfer, accommodation, meals, study tours, training materials, and registration for the NEAEF Conference.
+The award is a competitive grant and may cover all program-related expenses, including visa application, travel, local transfer, accommodation, meals, study tours, training, and materials.
 Cost sharing is highly encouraged to increase the number of participants.
 Limited amounts of other YLP-related expenses may be reimbursed on a case-by-case basis.
 YLP Fellows are responsible for obtaining their Chinese visas, if required, and provide evidence of medical and liability insurance to NEAEF.

 Participation in the entire duration of the program is required.
 No exceptions will be made.